It's very likely that, at some point, our home will be invaded by unwelcome guests... and we’re not talking about the human variety.

 There are few things more infuriating than pulling out your favourite jumper only to find it riddled with holes caused by clothes moths.
 Moth larvae love to munch on wool and other natural fibres, including carpets, so you’ll need to vacuum regularly.

-Wash any items of clothing that have been affected and pack them in sealed bags or boxes.
+Try washing any items of clothing that have been affected and pack them in sealed bags or boxes.
 Likewise, vintage clothes purchases should be dry cleaned before you introduce them to your wardrobe.
-Sticking your clothes in the freezer for 48 hours (inside plastic bags) will also ensure any remaining moth larvae are killed off.
+Sticking your clothes in the freezer (inside plastic bags) might also help to kill off any remaining moth larvae.

 You can buy insecticide sprays to help banish moths, while lavender bags and cedar wood can also be good deterrents if kept among your clothes.